meilisearch/meilisearch-js-plugins/README.md

 yarn add @meilisearch/instant-meilisearch
 ```

-InstantMeilisearch is a client for `instantsearch.js`.
+`instant-meilisearch` is a client for `instantsearch.js`.
 It does not create any UI component by itself.<br>
 To be able to create a search interface, you'll need to [install `instantsearch.js`](https://www.algolia.com/doc/guides/building-search-ui/installation/js/) as well.

 ## Usage